 When you know the structure of your marketing funnel, you will have an easier time understanding how to optimize each step and convert more leads into buying customers.

 The traditional sales funnel contains the following stages:

 - Decision (often called Consideration)

-The next stage is called consideration.
+The next stage is called consideration or Decision.
 At this point, prospects know exactly what they need and they are evaluating different solutions.
 In this phase, they want to know more about your brand, product/service, and how well it worked out for other people that used it.

-The last stage is the conversion itself.
+The last stage is the action or conversion itself.
 This is where leads finally become your clients/customers.